History of Lothian Buses: Coaches

 Until the early 2000s, Lothian and its predecessors operated a small coach fleet.
 Until 1976 most coaches were lightweight types (mainly Bedfords), but subsequently 10 Leyland Leopard, 14 Leyland Tiger and 7 Dennis Javelin were purchased up to 1999.
 An oddity (in that it was an import in what was at the time a 100% British fleet) was a Toyota Coaster minicoach, new in 1993.
 The original coach operation was closed down in order to concentrate on stage services and the open top sightseeing tours.

-In 2018 Lothian returned to the coach business with the launch of the Lothian Motor Coaches unit, based at its own depot in Newbridge.
-New coaches for this unit have been five tri-axle Volvo B11R(T) / Plaxton Panther 3 and a pair of Mercedes-Benz Sprinter minicoaches in 2018, and six two-axle B11R / Panther 3s in 2019.
-In addition various secondhand Volvos were purchased to build up the fleet, comprising (as of summer 2020) one Volvo B12M / Plaxton Paragon, one B12B / Van Hool Acron T9, four tri-axle B12B(T) / Acrons, two similar B13RT / Acrons and six B9R / Caetano Levante.
-The Levantes were only used for the 2019 summer season.
-The Lothian Motor Coaches unit also operates some Volvo B9TL / Wright Eclipse Gemini double-deckers cascaded from the bus fleet.
+In 2018, Lothian returned to the coach business with the launch of the Lothian Motorcoaches subsidiary, based at its own depot in Newbridge and commencing operations with five tri-axle Plaxton Panther bodied Volvo B11Rs and a pair of Mercedes-Benz Sprinter minicoaches.
+Six Plaxton Panther two-axle bodied Volvo B11Rs were also purchased in 2019.
+In addition, various secondhand Volvos were purchased to build up the fleet, including of one Plaxton Paragon bodied Volvo B12M, one Van Hool Acron T9 bodied Volvo B12B, four tri-axle Van Hool Acron T9 Volvo B12BTs, two similar Van Hool Acron T9 bodied B13RTs and six Caetano Levante bodied Volvo B9Rs.
+A fleet of Wright Eclipse Gemini bodied Volvo B9TL double-deckers were also cascaded from the main Lothian bus fleet.

-Expansion of the Lothian Country operations in West Lothian in 2019 saw the purchase of 8 new Volvo B8R / Plaxton Leopard interurban coaches for express services marketed as Green Arrow between Bathgate / Linlithgow and Edinburgh, operated in conjunction with Scottish Citylink.
-This has been withdrawn since the coronavirus pandemic and these coaches then moved on to Lothian Motorcoaches.
+Expansion of the Lothian Country operations into West Lothian in 2019 saw the purchase of eight new Plaxton Leopard bodied Volvo B8R interurban coaches for 'Green Arrow' express services between Bathgate, Linlithgow and Edinburgh, operated in conjunction with Scottish Citylink.